 Surprised by Hula

-Visitors to Maui may encounter hula even before claiming their suitcases.
+If you take a Maui vacation, you may encounter hula even before claiming your suitcase.
 If you arrive at Kahului airport before 9:00 p.m., as you approach baggage claim you may hear strumming guitar and ukulele.
 A man begins to sing, in lilting syllables.

-What are we to make of this hula greeting?
-If we aren’t exhausted from our flight, we will find it entertaining and welcoming.
+What are we to make of this greeting?
+If the flight hasn’t exhausted us, we will find the dance entertaining and welcoming.
 It’s also great public relations, merely the first of many gifts the island gives to its visitors.
-But it’s not just a performance: this exotic act also gives us a peek into a cultural heritage that runs surprisingly deep in the Hawaiian people.
+But it’s not just a performance.
+This exotic act also gives us a peek into a cultural heritage that runs surprisingly deep in the Hawaiian people.

 Since this is a science blog, you may wonder: is there science here?
 Yes, indeed: